Iran’s defense minister visits Syria to boost ties

-DAMASCUS, Syria (AP) — Iran’s defense minister is in Syria for talks on boosting cooperation and is expected to meet with President Bashar Assad.
+DAMASCUS, Syria (AP) — Iran’s defense minister arrived in Syria on Sunday for talks on boosting cooperation and is expected to meet with President Bashar Assad, state media reported.

 Iran has provided key support to Assad in the seven-year civil war, sending thousands of military advisers and allied militiamen to bolster his forces.

-Iran’s state-run Press TV quoted Defense Minister Amir Hatami as saying Sunday that he hopes Iran can play a “productive role” in Syria’s reconstruction.
+Defense Minister Amir Hatami said he hopes Iran can play a “productive role” in Syria’s reconstruction, according to Iran’s Press TV.
+Iran’s semi-official Fars news agency reported the two sides are expected to sign agreements to expand military and defense cooperation.

-Israel has expressed concern over Iran’s growing influence in Syria.
+Israel has expressed concern over Iran’s growing influence in Syria, accusing Iran of seeking to establish a foothold near the frontier with the Jewish state.

 Most Read Nation & World Stories